arbenl/ecohubkosova/docs/architecture-plan.md

 ## Next Priorities

-1. Adopt a proper migration tool (e.g., Supabase CLI/Drizzle) to replace the manual SQL scripts and keep schema history reviewable.
+1. Document and enforce the new `src/**`-only layout across generators (shadcn config, new modules, docs) so future code never drifts back to the root.
-2. Document and enforce the new `src/**`-only layout across generators (shadcn config, new modules, docs) so future code never drifts back to the root.
+2. Re-enable Playwright and introduce Vitest + React Testing Library so unit/component suites run locally and in CI.
-3. Re-enable Playwright and introduce Vitest + React Testing Library so unit/component suites run locally and in CI.
+3. Publish the service layer via typed route handlers / SDK endpoints for React Native and other consumers once the above refactors land.
-4. Publish the service layer via typed route handlers / SDK endpoints for React Native and other consumers once the above refactors land.
+4. Investigate and harden the lingering cross-session sign-out issue once the above foundational work is complete.
-5. Investigate and harden the lingering cross-session sign-out issue once the above foundational work is complete.
+5. Wire Supabase migrations into CI (db reset/lint) so schema drift is caught automatically.